 Anchusa is a genus (roughly 40 species) of perennials from Africa, Europe, and Western Asia related to Forget-me-nots (Myosotis) that are loved for their intense blue flowers.
 Their common name, bugloss, is derived from the latin for 'Ox tongue', which is a reference to anchusa's rough, hairy leaves.

 More Information About Anchusa

 Anchusa flowers generally open in late spring to early summer and deadheading will lengthen the flowering season.
 They are drought tolerant plants that prefer a full sun location in the garden.
-While Anchusa loves rich soils, the plants tend to flop over in them, so lean soils are best.
-Overly wet soils will cause Anchusa to rot, so make sure that your garden soil is ammended to be well drained.
+While anchusa loves rich soils, the plants tend to flop over in them, so lean soils are best.
+Overly wet soils will cause anchusa to rot, so make sure that your garden soil is amended to be well drained.
 Anchusa leaves may look haggard after flowering and in late fall but cutting the plants back hard will rejuvenate them.

-Try pairing the intensely blue-flowered Anchusa with white flowers like Leuchanthemum or yellow flowers like Rudbeckia.
-Trivia - In some places (i.e., Crete), the locals treat Anchusa as a culinary plant and boil, steam or fry the tender new stems or use the flowers as a salad garnish.
+Try pairing the intensely blue-flowered anchusa with white flowers like daisies (leucanthemum) or yellow flowers like black-eyed Susans (rudbeckia).
+Trivia - In some places (i.e., Crete), the locals treat anchusa as a culinary plant and boil, steam or fry the tender new stems or use the flowers as a salad garnish.